chandanhpcic/docs/source/manual/how-tos/ipsec-s2s-route-azure.rst

     You can further limit the traffic by the source IP of the remote host.

 -------------------------
-Step 1 - Phase 1 OPNsense
+Step 1 - Phase 1 Reticen8
 -------------------------
 (Under :menuselection:`VPN --> IPsec --> Tunnel Settings` Press **+**)
 We will use the following settings: